-- 162. The countries most exposed to the adverse effects of climate change have predominantly young populations.
-Given their young age and limited resources, children's ability to adapt to the changing climate is limited. - 163.
-At the early stages of slow-onset processes, boys of working age might migrate in search of better life opportunities, which exposes them to a number of risks.
-They are likely to have unsafe and poorly remunerated jobs and to live in inadequate housing in unsafe areas. - 164.
-Family separation makes children more likely to drop out of school and to work to support themselves or their families, increasing their vulnerability to child and forced labour, exploitation and abuse, including sexual exploitation and, in some contexts, child recruitment and use in armed conflict. - 165.
-In accordance with the ACHR, the CRC, the UNCRC's General Comment No. 26, and the principle of non-discrimination, States should therefore: - (a) Take positive measures to ensure that children are protected from foreseeable, premature, or unnatural death and threats to their lives that may be caused by acts and omissions, as well as the activities of business actors, and enjoy their right to life with dignity.
-Such measures include the adoption and effective implementation of environmental standards, for example, those related to air and water quality, food safety, lead exposure and GHG emissions, and all other adequate and necessary environmental measures that are protective of children's right to life. - (b) Receiving States should account for children in a situation of human mobility in the context of disasters or climate change in national child protection systems by establishing robust procedures for their protection in relevant legislative, administrative and judicial proceedings and decisions, as well as in migration
+- 163. At the early stages of slow-onset processes, boys of working age might migrate in search of better life opportunities, which exposes them to a number of risks.
+They are likely to have unsafe and poorly remunerated jobs and to live in inadequate housing in unsafe areas.229 - 164.
+Family separation makes children more likely to drop out of school and to work to support themselves or their families, increasing their vulnerability to child and forced labour, exploitation and abuse, including sexual exploitation and, in some contexts, child recruitment and use in armed conflict.230 - 165.
+In accordance with the Convention, Convention on the Rights of the Child, General Comment No. 26 of the Committee on the Rights of the Child and the principle of non-discrimination, States should therefore: - (a) Take positive measures to ensure that children are protected from foreseeable premature or unnatural death and threats to their lives that may be caused by acts and omissions, as well as the activities of business actors, and enjoy their right to life with dignity.
+Such measures include the adoption and effective implementation of environmental standards, for example, those related to air and water quality, food safety, lead exposure and greenhouse gas emissions, and all other adequate and necessary environmental measures that are protective of children's right to life.231 - (b) Receiving States should account for children in a situation of human mobility in the context of disasters or climate change in national child protection systems by establishing robust procedures for their protection in relevant legislative, administrative and judicial proceedings and decisions, as well as in migration policies and programmes that impact children, including consular protection policies and services.232 - (c) Receiving States should ensure the establishment of specialised procedures for the identification, referral, care and family reunification of children in a situation of human mobility in the context of disasters or climate change, and provide access to health